 Historic Environment Sector Apprenticeships

-Apprenticeships changed in 2017, including the opportunity to develop new standards and the introduction of a levy on large employers (to help fund training).
+Apprenticeships changed in 2017, bringing the opportunity to develop new standards and the introduction of a levy on large employers (to help fund training).
 The historic environment sector has worked together on the development of new standards in three areas: Archaeology, Conservation and Historic Environment Advice.
-Some of these standards have already been approved.
-But before they can be used, the new standards need to be promoted to Training Providers and End-Point Assessment Organisations.
+By 2020 new standards had been approved for each area but before they can be used, the new standards need to be promoted to Training Providers and End-Point Assessment Organisations.

-Members of the Heritage 2020 Capacity Building group have produced a briefing note on the current -state-of-play.
+Members of the Heritage 2020 Capacity Building group produced a briefing note on the current state-of-play (at the end of 2019).
 This summary provides an overview of historic environment sector apprenticeships in England, including:

 - what an apprenticeship is and the levels available